 We already know Virginia is for Lovers, right?
 Well how about for Oyster Lovers?
 Virginia is now known as the “Oyster Capital of the East Coast.”
-Virginia is the largest producer of fresh, farm-raised oysters in the country, providing seven regions of diverse flavor.
+Virginia is the largest producer of fresh, farm-raised oysters in the country, providing eight regions of diverse flavor.
 From the saltiest waters of the Eastern Shore, to the sweet tastes of the Rappahannock River, the oysters here give visitors another thing to love about travel in Virginia.

 The Chesapeake Bay is justifiably famous for its oysters.
 As a matter of a fact, one translation of the word Chesapeake from the Algonquian language is “Great Shellfish Bay.”
 Today, local oysters are raised and harvested throughout the coastline.
 If harvesting is not as appealing as devouring, finding a restaurant to serve them up any way is no task at all.

 The oyster originally colonized the Chesapeake approximately 5,000 years ago, becoming known as “filter feeders.”
 The millions of oysters that cleaned waters as it passed through kept the waters of the Bay clear and pristine down to depths of 20 feet.
 A pirating and dredging attack in the late 1800s to early 1900s led to a mass shortage of oysters along the Bay; however, Virginia is flourishing once again, making it the ultimate experience for oyster enthusiast.